-Marriott Bonvoy has just launched its newest promotion on purchased points.
-This could represent a good deal, especially for aspirational redemptions, so let’s go over all the details.
+Marriott Bonvoy has just launched its latest promotion on purchased points, which is also the program’s first such offer of 2025.
+This has the potential to be a great deal, so let’s go over the details.

 In this post: